dhhruv/Vac-Cowin/README.md

 ## About

-**VacCowin** is a CLI based Python Script that can be used to **Automate** Covid Vaccination Slot Booking on Co-WIN Platform.
-This script rechecks after every few seconds and when the slots are available, it confirms the slot after you enter the captcha shown on the screen.
+**VacCowin** is a CLI based Python Script that can be used to perform tasks such as OTP Generation till Vaccination Slot Booking from Co-WIN Platform directly from your Terminal.
+This script rechecks after every few seconds and when the slots are available, it **confirms the slot only after you enter the captcha shown on the screen.**

 Since India has started the Vaccination Drive for those above 18 years of age, there is a very heavy rush and slots get booked soon.
 This script will come in handy for booking those slots as soon as they open.

+**IMPORTANT: This is a Proof of Concept (POC) Project.
+I OR the Team do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks.
+It's only made for Educational Purposes.
+Use this at your own risk.**

-The data used is retrieved using the open public/protected APIs at [API Setu](https://apisetu.gov.in/public/marketplace/api/cowin).
+The data used is retrieved using the open APIs at [API Setu](https://apisetu.gov.in/public/marketplace/api/cowin).
 It works on both Linux and Windows.

 ## Getting Started